Near-field energy transfer between graphene and magneto-optic media

-{\it Energy transfer at $B {=} 0$.--} Figure~\ref{fig1}(c) shows the energy flux versus the gap separation $d$ in the absence of a magnetic field.
-That the energy flux is positive can be explained as follows.
-Under $B=0$, the surface polaritons of the InSb plate are reciprocal and so is the transmission coefficient $\xi$.
-Because $\delta n(\omega, q_x v_d) {>} -\delta n(\omega, -q_x v_d)$ for $\omega {>} q_x v_d$ with $q_x {>} 0$, the energy transfer of the positive $q_x$ dominates over that of the negative $q_x$ and the net energy flux is from the plate of the GhBN to that of the InSb.
-The argument can be confirmed by the energy transmission function ${\cal Z}$ in Fig.~\ref{fig1}(d) and the spectrum $h(\omega)$ in Fig.~\ref{fig1}(e) at $v_d=0.3v_F$ and $d=10\,$nm.
+{\it Energy transfer at $B {=} 0$.--} Figure~\ref{fig1}(b) shows the energy flux versus gap separation $d$ in the absence of a magnetic field.
+The positive value of the energy flux is explained as follows.
+Under $B=0$, the surface polaritons of the InSb plate are reciprocal, as is the transmission coefficient $\xi_{12}$.
+Because $n_{12}(\omega, q_x) {>} -n_{12}(\omega, -q_x)$ for $\omega {>} q_x v_d$ with $q_x {>} 0$, the energy transfer of the positive $q_x$ dominates over that of the negative $q_x$, and the net energy flux is from the graphene to the InSb plate.
+This argument is supported by the energy transmission function ${\cal Z}$ in Fig.~\ref{fig1}(c) and the spectrum $h(\omega)$ in Fig.~\ref{fig1}(d).
 The two positive peaks in the spectrum correspond to the two surface-polariton frequencies of InSb and are due to the difference between the contributions from positive and negative $q_x$.
-It can be seen from Fig.~\ref{fig1}(c) that the energy flux decreases with increasing the separation $d$, which is due to the evanescent nature of the surface modes.
+Figure~\ref{fig1}(b) shows that the energy flux decreases with increasing separation $d$, which is due to the evanescent nature of the surface modes.

-{\it Energy transfer at finite $B$.--} We now consider the situation where a magnetic field ${\bf B}{=}B\hat{y}$ is applied to the magneto-optic medium.
-The positive and negative magnetic fields $B$ are, respectively, defined as along the positive and negative directions of the $y$ axis.
-The dispersion of the surface polaritons in the magneto-optic plate is nonreciprocal in the Voigt configuration, which is schematically explained in Fig.~\ref{fig2}(a) for $B{>}0$.
-For the $p$-polarized mode, the electric-field components ${\bf E}$ are in the incidence plane.
-The electrons in the magneto-optic medium experience a velocity of ${\bf v}{\sim}{\bf E}{\times}{\bf B}$ due to Lorentz force.
-The velocity retards and accelerates the electrons whose in-plane wave-vector components are along the positive and negative $x$ directions, respectively.
-Thus, the energy and the damping of the surface polaritons with positive (negative) $q_x$ are increased (decreased) for $B{>}0$.
-This scenario is opposite for $B{<}0$.